Mesothelioma Myths and Misconceptions

 Regulations didn’t start phasing out the use of asbestos until the early 1970s when the EPA classified the material as a hazardous air pollutant.
 However, asbestos has been documented as a threat as early as the late 19th century.
 In 1924, William Cooke published a medical paper on asbestosis, a disease caused by asbestos exposure.
 Other studies around that time addressed the fast-growing health issue among asbestos workers.
 Even as the industry expanded around the world, the documented health issues weren’t enough to prompt the U.S. government to regulate the substance until decades later.

-8. Taking Legal Action Will Result in Waiting Years Before Receiving Compensation
+8. Taking Legal Action Results in Waiting Years For Compensation

 The legal process tends to take several months or longer, no matter the case.
 Mesothelioma patients in poor health can request an expedited case.
 Patients can speed up the process by providing evidence that asbestos caused their health conditions and a written notice from their doctor stating their diagnosis to speed up the process.